-However, it is often the case that most organisations are breaking regulations at some point or other.
+However, it is often the case that most organisations are breaking some ISO Compliance Obligations at some point or other.
 The reality with UK regulators is that unless something occurs that brings an organisation into their line of sight, the practices will go unnoticed.
 In most cases, this is not being done maliciously, but simply from a lack of understanding.

 The business problem really arises when an incident occurs, such as employee having an accident, the regulators turn up and start investigating.
 In these cases, the organisation is then facing two challenges:

 Failure to meet ISO compliance obligations can be costly financially and also affect brand and reputation.
 Regulators and the Courts can charge your organisation significant amounts of money for investigations and final prosecution charges.
 For example, in the UK, the Health and Safety Executive can issue a ‘Notice of Contravention’ for material breaches if Inspectors consider situations serious enough that they need formally addressing.